-History of the area : What happened in the past in your place?
-Population: Who lives in your place?
-Ages, nationality, ethnicity Employment: What work is there in your place?
-4 Crime: What crime happens in your place?
+History of the area: What happened in Population: Who lives in your place?
+Employment: What work is there in

+the past in your place?
+Ages, nationality, ethnicity your place?

+Crime: What crime happens in your Social activities: What can people do Your opinion: What do you like and

+Crime: What crime happens in your place?
 Social activities: What can people do for fun in your place?
 Your opinion: What do you like and dislike about your place.

+1 1

+1 1

+1 1

+1 1

+1 1

+1 1

+1 1

+1 1